krb5/krb5/doc/rst_source/krb_admins/admin_commands/k5srvutil.rst

 DESCRIPTION
 -----------

-k5srvutil allows a system manager to list or change keys currently in his keytab or to add new keys to the keytab.
+k5srvutil allows an administrator to list or change keys currently in a keytab or to add new keys to the keytab.

 *operation* must be one of the following: